GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 *Attribution:* [*coordinate_systems.png*](https://learnopengl.com/img/getting-started/coordinate_systems.png) *by [Joey de Vries](https://x.com/JoeyDeVriez) appears in [Coordinate Systems](https://learnopengl.com/Getting-started/Coordinate-Systems) and is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)*.

+The basic role of each space is indicated by the diagram.
+An example will clarify this further, so let's imagine we are drawing a model car in 3D.

+* **Local space**: It's easiest if we can design one tire, centered at the origin.
+This is _local space_.
+* **World space**: Then we move to the space where the car is, so we can attach the wheel in four places.
+This is _world space_.
+* **View space**: To view our car, we move into the viewer's space, with the viewer's eye (or camera) being the origin.
+This is _view space_.
+* **Clip space**: To show what the viewer sees, we need to clip the space, leaving only what's in front of them.
+This is _clip space_.
+* **Screen space**: Finally, we need to display what the viewer sees on an actual 2D screen (or viewport).
+This is _screen space_.

+While this explanation is sufficient for our purposes, additional details may be found in [Projection and viewing](https://math.hws.edu/graphicsbook/c3/s3.html) in Eck, or [Coordinate Systems](https://learnopengl.com/Getting-started/Coordinate-Systems) in the online book _Learn OpenGL_, by [Joey de Vries](https://joeydevries.com/#home).

 ### Normalized device coordinates
-We'll be directly dealing with normalized-device coordinates early on.
+We'll be directly dealing with normalized device coordinates early on.
 WebGL automatically converts clip-space coordinates to normalized-device coordinates, prior to applying the viewport transform.
+By making coordinates range between -1 and 1, it becomes simple to stretch them to match the dimensions of the viewport.

 <img
   width="503"